-being a student!
+being a student.

 to supporting you as a student.
-Positions on campus offer flexibility* to work around your class schedule and academic requirements!
+Positions on campus offer flexibility to work around your class schedule and academic requirements!
 Some offices on campus require set

-of work.
+hours of work.
 See individual job descriptions for requirements.

 To see open positions or apply, visit Student Employment.

 Internships are workplace experiences in your intended field of study.
-Most Internships
+Most internships

 are offered off-campus, though there are some internship opportunities in offices

-Because employers that offer Internships know they are hiring a student, the experience
+Because employers that offer internships know they are hiring a student, the experience

 can be a combination of a paid position and learning on the job.

-Credit Internships are supervised by appointed faculty members and certain criteria
+Credit internships are supervised by appointed faculty members and certain criteria

 must be met to receive credit.

-Please contact Career Services or your instructor if you are interested in an Internship and need assistance with
+Please contact Career Services or your instructor if you are interested in an internship and need assistance with

+career opportunities based on their skillset.
 Reach out to Career Services for more information.

-To learn more about WIOA for Youth (ages 16 – 24) or WIOA through the Illinois workNet Center.
+Learn more about WIOA for Youth (ages 16 – 24) or WIOA through the Illinois workNet Center.